 8. Cash Payment

 Taking out the middle man is the most secure anonymous payment method.
-No documents -or logs leading back to you -and you do not need your bank account.
+No documents -or logs leading back to you -and you do not need your bank account to pay cash.
 However, this option is limited by geographical location, and potentially meeting face to face meaning it does not always work.
 If you wish to send or receive cash anonymously you must trust in the other person or obscure your identity, and ensure your information is not on any invoice.

 How to Secure Online Payments

 As mentioned, whenever you make an online transaction, there is a risk of losing or sharing personal information.
 First, make sure that you are sober or consciously aware of what you are doing.
 For example, if you are at an ATM, always check what is happening around you.
 When behind a computer, read before you click.